jonbrennecke/iff/README.md

-#MBot
+#iff

-MBot is a package manager for Matlab/Octave.
-It's a work-in-progress currently.
+Iff is a package manager for Matlab/Octave.

-MBot is written in [Node.js](http://nodejs.org/) and requires both Node and (Node's own package manager) [NPM](https://www.npmjs.org/) to run.
+Iff is written in [Node.js](http://nodejs.org/) and requires both Node and (Node's own package manager) [NPM](https://www.npmjs.org/) to run.
 It also depends on the [git](https://help.github.com/articles/set-up-git) executable to install packages.

 ###Installation:

-You can install MBot by typing the following in your shell:
+You can install Iff by typing the following in your shell:
 ```
-npm install mbot
+npm install iff
 ```

-MBot is now installed locally; to use mbot as an executable type:
+Iff is now installed locally; to use mbot as an executable type:
 ```
 npm link
 ```

 ####Usage:

-MBot's command-line interface is designed to be very similar to NPM.
+Iff's command-line interface is designed to be very similar to NPM.
 So far, the command options are:

 ```
-Usage: mbot [options]
+Usage: iff [options]

 Options:
 	install <package>	Query the API for a given package; and if it's found,